lumip/CompactCryptoGroupAlgebra/README.md

 The aim of this project is to provide a basis for this kind of cryptographic algebra that is both, simple to use and easy to extend and customise.
 It also serves as a simple showcase on how concrete algebraic structures, such as elliptic curves, may be implemented in principle, without obfuscating the fundamentals for purposes of performance and security.

 __!Security Advisory!__ Note that due to its focus on simplicity `CompactCryptoGroupAlgebra` is _neither_ a _fully secure_ implementation _nor_ the _most performant_.
 It is intended for experimental and educational purposes.
 If you require strict security, please use established cryptography libraries.
-A secure implementation of `CompactCryptoGroupAlgebra` interfaces using native calls to OpenSSL is made available by the `CompactCryptoGroupAlgebra.OpenSsl` library included in this repository.
+A secure implementation of `CompactCryptoGroupAlgebra` interfaces using native calls to OpenSSL's libcrypto library is made available by the `CompactCryptoGroupAlgebra.LibCrypto` library that is included in this repository but published separately.

 ## Features